Information Literacy Instruction at Champlain

 COR 110 Concepts of the Self:

 This session is the information literacy cornerstone.
-It is a conceptual, not skills- based, session that introduces students to the critical thinking implicit and essential to information literacy.
-In this session, librarians ask students to participate in a series of active learning exercises (including live polling via cell phone, group work, and discussion) to identify and characterize the ways they use information in their daily lives: how do they find information, what do they do with information, and how they would characterize their information preferences.
+It is a conceptual, not skills-based, session that introduces students to the critical thinking implicit and essential to information literacy.
+In this session, librarians ask students to participate in a series of active learning exercises (including live polling via cell phone, group work, and discussion) to identify and characterize the ways they use information in their daily lives.
 This session also explores, through inquiry-based discussion, filter bubbles and their impact on our information landscapes.